robertshaw87/code-drills/code-drills-week-03/day-02/05/hint/hint.md

 * There are several tools that will help greatly in solving this activity
     * look up the `replace` method for strings

+* If you require more guidance, the provided javascript file contains pseudocode to follow